Fishing For Catfish In Rhode Island

 Click the images and links above for species details.

 What's the best bait for catfish in Rhode Island?

 Choose from the top 5 all-time catfish baits and try them on local waters.
 Appealing to the keen sense of smell and taste could turn a so-so day into a memorable event.

-Rhode Island Catfish Fishing
+Rhode Island State Record Catfish